Trauma-informed Design Credentialing Program

 There are four levels of TiD credentials: bronze, silver, gold, and platinum.

-Complete CEUs or successfully present real-world TiD projects to achieve higher credential levels.
+Successfully complete CEUs or TiD Society Project Review(s) to achieve higher credential levels.

 Quotes from Previous Participants